ryszard/pyblip/README.markdown

 Django example
 --------------

-It is rather unfortunate that OAuth is a rather complex technology, so it is going to be very hard to use it unless you actually understand what's going on.
+It is unfortunate that OAuth is a rather complex technology, so it is going to be very hard to use it unless you actually understand what's going on.
 The [OAuth specification](http://oauth.net/core/1.0a) is really well written, so it may be a good idea to at least scheme